Laß mich nicht Ach nicht Pracht / nicht Lust nicht Angst verleiten!

 On Easter Sunday, March 31, 1945, American tanks finally rolled into Sendenhorst.
 Bishop Galen personally drove out to meet and welcome them, whereupon he entered into regular contact with the provisional military government for the assistance of his people, giving encouragement and hope to both sides.
 On 12 April, the Bishop went to Münster for the first time since it had been occupied by the Americans.
 His purpose was to make a public protest against the excesses of the freed Russian and Polish slave labourers who had been released by the Allies.
 They had been abominably treated and now, unrestricted by the military, were taking their revenge.
 Galen preached and protested as ardently against any injustices then as he had done so before, and on July, 24 1945 he had to account for his actions at a tribunal of the military government in Warendorf.
 He explained frankly that he would follow, as always, his pastoral duties and not abide to any directives and that they could do what they like with him.
-Thomas Mann, far away California in July 1945, ridiculed him and mocked what he considered Galen's 'patriotic idiocies'.
+Thomas Mann, far away California, ridiculed him in July 1945 and mocked what he considered Galen's 'patriotic idiocies'.

 Politically, the bishop was, not too surprisingly, deeply conservative.
 A befitting memorial for the man Galen was set up by the British Foreign Office by describing him as "the most outstanding personality among the clergy in the British zone....
 Statuesque in appearance and uncompromising in discussion, this oak-bottomed old aristocrat ... is a German nationalist through and through."